tombull/office365-smtp-proxy/README.md

 ### Permissions

-The App Registration requirs the `mail.send` Graph API permission and to have admin consent granted in your tenant.
+The App Registration requires the `mail.send` Graph API permission and to have admin consent granted in your tenant.

 This will allow the service to send as any users in your environment.

-To limit this ability to specific mailboxes/senders, it is possible to implement a `ApplicationAccessPolicy` to control this as follows:
+To limit this ability to specific mailboxes/senders, it is possible to implement an `ApplicationAccessPolicy` to control this as follows:

 1. Create a new mail enabled security group (or use an existing one)
 2. Add the mailboxes that the service is allowed to send as to the mail enabled security group